benjimeistro/Wireless2Wired_Tethering/README.md

 64 bytes from lhr25s34-in-f14.1e100.net (142.250.187.238): icmp_seq=1 ttl=109 time=32.0 ms
 64 bytes from lhr25s34-in-f14.1e100.net (142.250.187.238): icmp_seq=2 ttl=109 time=268 ms
 ```
-Great!
-You should now have connectivity to the internet.
+**Great!
+You should now have connectivity to the internet.**

-If you wish to you can also install AdGuard adblocker from the snap store on the wirelessly connected machine.
+*If you wish to you can also install AdGuard adblocker from the snap store on the wirelessly connected machine details below.*

 ```sudo snap install adguard-home```